 Dr Hannah Nazri is an NIHR Academic Clinical Fellow in Obstetrics & Gynaecology at the University of Warwick.
-She obtained her medical degree at the University of Bristol, a BSc Medical Physics & Bioengineering at the University College London, and an MSc Clinical Embryology and DPhil at the University of Oxford.
+She obtained her medical degree at the University of Bristol, a BSc Medical Physics & Bioengineering at the University College London (1-year intercalated degree) and an MSc Clinical Embryology and DPhil at the University of Oxford.
 Her passion lies in delivering personalised healthcare, advancing endometriosis research, and advocating for gender equality.
-As the Malaysian Doctors for Women & Children Director and Asia Network to End FGM/C (female genital mutilation/cutting) Advisory Board member, she is committed to eradicating FGM/C and improving gynaecological health access globally and has collaborated with international and local non-profits, including the Asian Pacific Research & Resource Centre for Women and International Planned Parenthood Federation.
-Additionally, Hannah is a member of the Boston Congress of Public Health Board (BCPH), a non-profit aiming to foster future public health leaders dedicated to social justice.
-She was a panellist at the 68th United Nations Commission on the Status of Women (CSW) parallel event on FGM/C and has been a UN Women UK CSW delegate and CSW67 Data Literacy Working Group member.
+As the Malaysian Doctors for Women & Children director, Asia Network to End FGM/C (female genital mutilation/cutting) Advisory Board member and the and the International Planned Parenthood Federation Elimination of FGM/C Centre of Excellence Experts’ committee member, she is committed to eradicating FGM/C and improving gynaecological health access globally and has collaborated with international and local non-profits to that end.
+Additionally, Hannah is the President of the Boston Congress of Public Health Board, a non-profit aiming to foster future public health leaders dedicated to social justice.
+She was a panellist at the 68th United Nations Commission on the Status of Women (CSW) parallel event on FGM/C and has been a UN Women UK CSW delegate.
 Recently, Hannah has been appointed to become a member of the Royal College of Obstetricians & Gynaecologists Global Health Trainees’ Committee.
+She is also an Early Career Ambassador for the World Endometriosis Society and the International Relations Subcommittee Member for the British Society for Gynaecological Endoscopy.

 Previously, Hannah was awarded the Royal Commonwealth Society Associate Fellowship in recognition of her work with the youth education charity, The Kalsom Movement (2022 Commonwealth Education Awards finalist, 2020 UN Youth Sustainable Development Solutions Network Report top 50 charities).
-She was a top-5 finalist of the 2020 Women of the Future Award UK and was invited to the 2022 Commonwealth Diaspora Reception at Buckingham Palace.
+She was a top-5 finalist of the 2020 Women of the Future Award UK and was invited to the 2022 Commonwealth Diaspora Reception and the 2024 His Majesty the King’s Garden Party – both at Buckingham Palace, and the 2024 Pre-CHOGM Reception at St James’s Palace.

 Speaking engagements